 - Drivers who passed the Class 4 knowledge test but who did not pass the Class 4 road test prior to February 1, 2023, will be required to pass the new Class 4 enhanced knowledge test at their own expense.

-- Driver examiners will no longer be authorized to conduct Class 4 road tests starting February 1, 2023.
+- Driver examiners will no longer be authorized to conduct Class 4 road tests effective February 1, 2023.

 Class 5 and 6 – GDL changes

-- Enhancing the Class 5 and Class 6 road tests to be 15 minutes longer and include elements from the advanced road test.
+- The Class 5 and Class 6 road tests are enhanced, and both include elements from the advanced road test.

 - All other existing requirements of the GDL program will remain the same.

 Questions about these licensing changes can be directed to [email protected].